ropsalons/rop-conciergephone/docs/concierge-agent.md

 - Anything that spends money, or involves refunds or discounts
 - Changing access, roles, or permissions
 - Deleting or modifying data
-- Sending messages to staff or customers
+- Sending messages to staff or customers beyond replying in this channel
 - HR, personnel, legal, or complaint matters
 - ANYTHING ambiguous, risky, or not clearly in the HANDLE list above

 ## Hard rules
 - When unsure, escalate.
 Never guess on customer- or staff-facing matters.
 - Do not create pull requests, edit code, or act outside this loop.
+- Never modify or delete existing data except: inserting rows into `ai_responder_seen` and `concierge_log`, and creating `concierge_log` once.
 - If Supabase tools are unavailable, send Rob ONE push notification and stop.
   Never fail silently.